 - Energy efficiency trend (opportunity)

-The business sustainability trend is an ecological factor linked to increasing favor among businesses to adopt sustainable practices, based on concerns about the adverse environmental impact of business operations.
-In this PESTEL/PESTLE analysis of Apple Inc., such an ecological trend offers the opportunity to strengthen the company’s corporate image.
+The business sustainability trend is an ecological factor linked to increasing favor among businesses to adopt sustainable practices to reduce the environmental impact of business operations.
+In this PESTLE analysis of Apple Inc., such an ecological trend offers the opportunity to strengthen the company’s corporate image.
 In addition, the energy efficiency trend is an ecological external factor that promotes the adoption of newer and more efficient technologies among businesses and customers.
-Apple has the opportunity to improve its operational cost efficiencies in this regard, while offering more attractive products to an increasingly environmentally aware customer population.
-Based on this part of the PESTEL/PESTLE analysis model, Apple addresses these ecological/environmental factors in its remote or macro-environment.
-The company has strategic measures to adjust its operations and technological products to respond to these ecological trends.
-Apple Inc.’s operations management also supports business efforts to exploit opportunities on these trends.
+In this regard, the technology firm has the opportunity to improve its operational efficiencies, while offering more attractive products to an increasingly environmentally aware customer population.
+Based on this part of the PESTEL analysis, Apple addresses these ecological/environmental factors in its remote or macro-environment.
+The company’s strategic measures, such as supplier responsibility policies, respond to these ecological trends.
+Apple’s operations management also supports business efforts to exploit opportunities based on these trends.

 The legal external factors in Apple’s remote or macro-environment create threats to the business.
-This aspect of the PESTEL/PESTLE analysis framework indicates the impact of laws or regulations on businesses.
-In Apple’s case, the following are the most significant legal external factors:
+This aspect of the PESTLE analysis framework indicates the impact of laws or regulations on businesses.
+In Apple’s case, the following are significant legal external factors:

 - Increasing privacy regulations (opportunity & threat)

 - Legal challenges against Apple’s policies and practices (threat)